Amarantine (album): Release and reception

 An album launch party was held on 27 October 2005 at Château de Vaux-le-Vicomte in Maincy, France.
 The album was first released on 21 November 2005 by Warner Bros.
 Records internationally and on 22 November 2005 by Reprise Records in the United States.
 In addition to the standard version, a Christmas special edition was released on 21 November 2006 that included a second disc of four Christmas songs: "Adeste, Fideles", "The Magic of the Night", "We Wish You a Merry Christmas" and "Christmas Secrets".
-These four tracks were released as an extended play named Sounds of the Season with Enya in the United States and Christmas Secrets EP in Canada.
+These four tracks were released as an extended play named Sounds of the Season: The Enya Holiday Collection in the United States and Christmas Secrets EP in Canada.
 A deluxe collector's edition followed on 27 November 2006 that contained the album, the second edition of the book Water Shows the Hidden Heart by Roma Ryan, and three exclusive photos.

 The album became a worldwide chart success, reaching its peak of number 8 on the UK Albums Chart during its first week on the chart out of a total 13-week run. and number 6 on the Billboard 200 in the United States during a 33-week stay on the chart.
 On the Billboard Top New-Age Albums chart, Amarantine spent 38 weeks at number one.
 In November 2008, the album had sold 1,344,593 certified units in the United States.
 In September 2004, "Sumiregusa (Wild Violet)" was released as a single in Japan as part of a television advertising campaign for Panasonic.